mamarguerat/VSCode-configuration-for-RPI-Pico/readme.md

 ```
 2. To buil or upload your project, the tasks can be found in the PlatformIO plug-in
 ![Build or Upload project](Images/Capture%20d’écran%202021-05-12%20100221.jpg)

+A project example can be found in the C-PlatformIO-example branch of this repository.